jxxcarlson/exo-docs/exo-docs/shares.md

 ```

-## Script to set up a share on an instace
+## Script to set up a share on an instance

 ```
 #!/bin/bash